oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_instance_agent_instance_agent_command_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple InstanceAgentCommand resources in Oracle Cloud Infrastructure
-- List Instance agent commands issued with the specified filter.
-Additonally you can filter commands sent to a particular InstanceId
+- Lists the Oracle Cloud Agent commands issued in a compartment.
 - If *instance_agent_command_id* is specified, the details of a single InstanceAgentCommand will be returned.